bentasker/gadgetbridge_to_influxdb/README.md

 ./app/gadgetbridge_to_influxdb.py
 ```

-If, instead, you want to schedule runs in Kubernetes see [the example config](https://projects.bentasker.co.uk/gils_projects/issue/jira-projects/MISC/34.html#comment5083)
+If, instead, you want to schedule runs in Kubernetes see [the examples here](https://www.bentasker.co.uk/posts/blog/software-development/linking-a-bip3-smartwatch-with-gadgetbridge-to-write-stats-to-influxdb.html#invocation).

 ----